 Myth #7: Speaking on the phone is dangerous as mobiles give off radiation near the brain

 Fact: Various national and international authorities have established limits on Specific Absorption Rating.
 Manufacturers must meet certification requirements to mass-produce cell phones.
 That is, no phone on the market emits enough radiation to cause concern.

-Myth: Screen protectors alone can protect damage to your display
+Myth #9: Screen protectors alone can protect your display

 Fact: Back when smartphones were new, they were made of thin, responsive glass.
 Their displays were susceptible to scratches and cracks, necessitating screen protectors.
-However, in recent times, most major manufacturers have been pioneering super-tough displays that can survive most mechanical stresses.
+However, most major manufacturers have been pioneering super-tough displays that can survive most mechanical stresses in recent times.
 A simple sheet of plastic just isn’t required anymore.

-Fact: Unless you intend to take large prints of your mobile phone pictures, the number of megapixels doesn’t matter.
+Fact: Unless you intend to make large prints of your mobile phone pictures, the number of megapixels doesn’t matter.
 You won’t notice the difference between 8MP and 12 MP.
-If you’re looking for good image quality, look for depth of field capabilities, image stabilisation, and wide angled lenses.
+If you’re looking for good image quality, look for depth of field capabilities, image stabilisation, and wide-angle lenses.

 Fact: While this is technically true, it may not be the safest choice to use off-brand chargers.
 Such devices are not built with safety and longevity in mind.
 As a result, they are more likely than branded chargers to cause a fire, overheating, or battery damage.
 Keep in mind, though, that replica chargers from trustworthy brands are acceptable.